therealqz/aws-reverseproxy/README.md

  ![DataBase](/images/databaseCreation.png)

-  So far, we've created ,our   VPC, internet gateway, all the subnets and added them to the route table, we’ve created the NAT gateways, we've create the Aamazon Certificate ,  Amazon EFS, RDS,
+  So far,we've created ,our VPC, internet gateway, all the subnets and added them to the route table, we’ve created the NAT gateways, we've create the Aamazon Certificate ,  Amazon EFS, RDS,

 ---
 ---